-Miriam, the author of The Winter Guest , brings us a wonderful recipe for the days when you have some commitment and you want to look good without excessive complications.
-This recipe for pork tenderloin in wine is easy to prepare and tastes great.
+Miriam, the author of El Invitado de Invierno , brings us a great recipe for those days when you have a commitment and you want to look good without too many complications.
+This recipe for pork tenderloin in wine is easy to prepare and has a great flavor.
 I assure you that you will repeat!

-This pork tenderloin with wine and sage is one of those good, pretty, cheap and comforting dishes that is just as valid for a normal day as it is for a party without many complications.
+This pork tenderloin with wine and sage is one of those good, pretty, cheap and comforting dishes that is equally suitable for a normal day or for a party without too many complications.

-The sirloins are braised for a long time over low heat in a good casserole, such as a cocotte .
-The flavor of the white pork meat, which we already know is a tad bland, we give it to you with white wine, garlic and sage.
-The result of such a simple process is very tender meat with a fantastic aroma of sage and garlic.
-A wardrobe staple recipe.
+It involves stewing the tenderloins for a long time over a low heat in a good casserole, like a cocotte .
+The flavour of the white pork meat, which we already know is a bit bland, is given with white wine, garlic and sage.
+The result of such a simple process is a very tender meat with a fantastic aroma of sage and garlic.
+A recipe for the wardrobe.

-Le Creuset oval cocotte , MasterClass round table and Textured plates
+Le Creuset Oval Cocotte , MasterClass Round Board and Textured Plates

 • 3 beautiful pork tenderloins